-Nance became Packard’s president and general manager in May 1952, signing a five-year contract that gave him a starting salary of $168,000 a year, plus options for 100,000 shares of stock and a 15-year pension.
-Nance had insisted on the pension throughout the negotiations; not only would it benefit him personally, adding a pension plan would give him a useful tool for removing senior Packard staffers who had outlived their usefulness.
+Nance became Packard’s president and general manager in May 1952, signing a five-year contract that gave him a starting salary of $168,000 a year plus options for 100,000 shares of stock and a 15-year pension.
+Nance had insisted on the pension throughout the negotiations.
+Not only would it benefit him personally, adding a pension plan would give him a useful tool for removing senior Packard staffers who had outlived their usefulness.
 (When he arrived, Nance promptly removed nearly 400 Packard executives, replacing some of them with colleagues from Hotpoint like Walter Grant, who became treasurer and vice president of finance.)

-Nance thought George Christopher’s oft-repeated goal of 200,000 units a year was unrealistic, but he concluded that 150,000 units would give Packard comfortable insulation against future economic downturns.
-However, he felt it was vital to restore the distinction between the junior and senior lines.
+Nance thought George Christopher’s oft-repeated goal of 200,000 units a year was unrealistic, but concluded that 150,000 units would give Packard comfortable insulation against future economic downturns.
+However, Nance felt it was vital to restore the distinction between the junior and senior lines.
 His initial plan called for reviving the Clipper name, which Packard had dropped in 1947, and separating it in size and appearance from the senior Packards.
 He originally hoped to launch an all-new Packard for 1954, followed in 1955 by an all-new and distinct Clipper.
-Nance also wanted to reduce costs, improve Packard’s advertising, and adopt far more aggressive sales techniques.
+Nance also wanted to reduce costs, improve Packard’s advertising, and adopt much more aggressive sales techniques.

 The plans for an all-new car for the 1954 model year were quickly postponed.
 Although Packard had done quite well in the 1951 model year, the little-changed Twenty-Fifth Series launched that November was down more than 35%.
 The decline was largely a result of the Korean War, in which the U.S. had been embroiled since the summer of 1950.
-The war led to renewed shortages of steel and other strategic materials, along with production caps and restrictions on consumer credit.
+The war led to renewed shortages of steel and other strategic materials along with production caps and restrictions on consumer credit.
 The bright side was that the war brought an assortment of military contracts for jet and maritime engines, helping to keep Packard in the black.